pierangeloc/programs-as-data/presentation/deckset.md

   .map(_.flatten)
 ```

-^On top of that, we are using unconstrained functions.
+^One problem is that we are using unconstrained functions.
 Nothing prevents us from putting there one constant error (CLICK), or even letting the whole computation blow up at runtime(CLICK)

 ---

-# Problem #2: Divergence Between Implementation and Documentation
+# Problem #2: Divergent Documentation

 ```scala
 /**